thosgood/this-weeks-finds/markdown/151-200/week187.md

                                        o

 The whole diagram is D4, so its q-polynomial is \[8\]?!
-If we remove the dots in our subset we\'re left with
+If we remove the dots in our subset we're left with

                                        o